 On our first visit to the High Uintas in summer 1975, we covered about 78 miles in five days, enjoying mellow trails.

-In 1975, our loop started with a drop-off at Long Park; we hiked northeast to Kings Peak (tallest in Utah) scrambled up it, then we took Uinta Highline Trail back along crest, down the Ledge Trail above hanging lakes, to overused Brown Duck Lake and on to Moon Lake where our car was parked.
+In 1975, our loop started with a drop-off at Long Park; we hiked northeast to Kings Peak (tallest in Utah), scrambled up it, and then took Uinta Highline Trail back along crest, down Ledge Trail above hanging lakes, to overused Brown Duck Lake and on to Moon Lake where our car was parked.

 The Uintas, largest roadless area in Utah, became our backpacking favorite after we moved to northern Utah in 1979.
 Most was long managed as national forest primitive area, with wilderness designation in 1984.
 We did at least 17 backpacking trips there.

-In early fall, 1986, hiking up Anderson Pass (below Kings Peak) while 6 months pregnant, I was short of breath, forced to stop and rest on every switchback.
-Our daughter, Michal, learned to backpack in the Uintas—not surprising as she had visited before she was born!
+In early fall 1986, hiking up Anderson Pass (below Kings Peak) while six months pregnant, I was short of breath, forced to stop and rest on every switchback.
+Our daughter Michal learned to backpack in the Uintas—not surprising, as she had visited before she was born!
 She loved fishing in trailless lake basins.
-At age 12, she asked to climb King’s Peak; our second ascent.
+At age 12, she asked to climb Kings Peak—our second ascent.

-We hiked long pastures below high gray and red ridges at 11,000-feet—seeing hordes only near trailheads or popular lakes.
+Uinta backpacking hikes followedbelow high gray and red ridges at 11,000 feet—seeing hordes only near trailheads or popular lakes.
 In the winter, we’d cross-country ski up roads into western edge of wilderness on perfect powder snow.

 Our July 2021 return encountered a very different place.

 Utah, like most of the West, was in a heat wave.
 The cool, moody Uintas were hot and dry the first week.
 Full sun made it seem very hot in unshaded high country.
 Smoke from distant fires in California grayed bluebird skies.
 Formerly-lush Engelmann spruce forests along edge of ridges were dead gray ghosts.